-Your eyes open, as if for the first time, to a world of blurred shapes and soft colors.
-You recognize your surroundings, though they’re different somehow — it’s as if everything’s, more vivid, more real.
+Your eyes open, as if for the first time, to a world of blurred shapes and soft colours.
+You recognise your surroundings, though they’re different somehow — it’s as if everything’s, more vivid, more real.

-As your vision adjusts the shapes develop definition and depth – soon you can see the rich palette used to paint the world, you can feel the texture of the brush strokes, and you can perceive the complexity of the shades — the greys, the almost whites, the darkest blacks.
-Now that your eyes are open you can’t comprehend how you walked the world blind for so long — how you missed all the minute details that make up the whole.
-With your new senses in full bloom you at last realize what’s different: it’s you — you’re finally Woke.
+As your vision adjusts the shapes develop definition and depth — you soon see the rich palette used to paint the world.
+You can feel the texture of the brush strokes and perceive the complexity of the shades — the greys, the charcoals, the off-whites.
+With your eyes open you can’t comprehend how you walked the world blind for so long — how you missed all the minute details that make up the whole.
+With your new senses in full bloom you at last realise what’s different: it’s you — you’re finally Woke.

 I know what you’re thinking.
 You’re thinking, “for a guy who wrote a piece about not being a dick he sounds like a real dick.”
 Well actually, you’re a dick.
 So.